NikolajSchlej/HSPEnergy/README.md

 aims to work out rules and guidelines for energy-effective coding for different uC families.

-There is a base board for, where DC-DC, debugger and USB-UART converter are located, and CPU boards for different microcontrollers.
+There is a base board, where DC-DC, JTAG debugger and USB-UART converter are located, and CPU boards for different microcontrollers.

 Documentation will be added when ready.